 For instance, check the picture below.
 Even if we have more than 6000 Facebook likes on our page, when we publish an article it was shown to only 28 users.
 If you want to reach more users (users that liked our page in the first place) we have to boost our post by purchasing an advertising package.

 Img.
 3 – Organic reach vs paid reach on Facebook

 Check these articles that will help you with your social media strategy:

 4. Visitors to frequent visitor

-Ok so you will have some visitors that will not purchase from you, will not give you their email address and will not share your content or like/follow your social media accounts.
-However, even if you think this are lost visitors you should make them remembering your website and making them wish to visit your site again.
+Ok so you will have some visitors that will not purchase from you, will not give you their email address, and will not share your content or like/follow your social media accounts.
+However, even if you think these are lost visitors you should make them remembering your website and making them wish to visit your site again.

 You can do this by focusing on two things:

 - Branding – so they will remember your company and your website name